aardvark-platform/aardvark-blog/content/blog/aardvark_media_4_2.md

             integrate maxDt f (f m0 maxDt) (dt - maxDt)
 ```

+# Improved implementation of SubApps

+An almost complete rewrite of the UI updater module allows us to use nested subapps with the full power of UI.map.

 # Screenshots for free

 `F12` now lets you download a screenshot of your focused render control.